-Kabuki Quantum Fighter (Sample, Nintendo)
+Kabuki Quantum Fighter (Sample, Nintendo Entertainment System)

 THE YEAR-2056.
 SOMEONE, OR SOMETHING, HAS BROKEN INTO THE MAIN DEFENSE COMPUTER, AND IS BLOCKING ACCESS TO THE BACKUP SYSTEM.
 SHALL WE PLAY A GAME?